UA Parking & Transportation

-What if I don't yet have the vehicle I want to register for the permit?
+- What if I don't yet have the vehicle I want to register for the permit?

-vehicle information.
-If the vehicle is new please be prepared to give us the
+- We suggest registering your current vehicle and then contacting us with the vehicle information.
+If the vehicle is new please be prepared to give us the VIN number .

-Eligibility For Parking Permit
+Eligibility for Parking Permit

-Who is eligible for parking?
+- Who is eligible for parking?

-Who is eligible for web pre-registration?
+- Who is eligible for web pre-registration?

-Who is eligible for Disabled permits?
+- Who is eligible for Disabled permits?